Naimad1CZ/LeapingElements/README.md

 jdk (if using openjdk, make sure that you have installed JavaFX libraries along) 1.8.0_251 to open it (check by running `java -version`)

 ## Main Menu
-After launching the game, you will see the Main Menu.
+After launching the damian.myjavagame.game, you will see the Main Menu.
 Here you can choose to play a level by clicking on it, load your own level from `.tmx` file, or see credits.

 <p align="center">